 Loading

-Many of Hals's portraits exhibit the bold, jagged brushstrokes typically associated with his work, but this portrait shows him experimenting with a more precise mode of painting.
-Hals often painted “wet-into-wet,” not allowing the paint to dry before applying additional layers.
-Here, for example, these blended strokes are used at the figure's hairline to convincingly recreate individual strands of hair.
-The sitter has recently been tentatively identified as Aeltje Dircksdr.
-Pater (1597–1678), wife of the Haarlem brewer and burgomaster Jan de Wael (1594–1663).
-An inscription confirms her age as 41 when Hals painted her.
+Portraits by Hals often feature bold, jagged brushstrokes.
+This portrait shows him experimenting with the “wet-into-wet,” technique, in which layers of paint were added in succession without being allowed to dry in between.
+Note the blended strokes used at the woman’s hairline to suggest individual strands of hair.
+The sitter has been tentatively identified as Aeltje Dircksdr.
+Pater (1597–1678), wife of the Haarlem brewer and burgomaster (mayor) Jan de Wael (1594–1663).
+An inscription states she was 41 when Hals painted her.

 Download this artwork (provided by The Cleveland Museum of Art).